niaid/dsb/README.md

 ### Step III (option c): integration with Scanpy using python’s AnnData class

-Rather than R you may wish to use the AnnData class in Python.
-The Theis lab has extensively written on interoperability between the SinglecellExperiment class, Seurat objects, and python’s Anndata class used in Scanpy, [see here for details](https://theislab.github.io/scanpy-in-R/).
-Since dsb is an R package, to integrate with Scanpy, one would follow this normalization tutorial steps 1 and 2 to read raw 10X data and normalize with dsb, then the simplest option (since you are already in an R environment) is to use reticulate to create and save as scanpy’s AnnData class.
-You can then import that into a python session.
-Anndata are not structured like Seurat objects and they do not have separate slots for different asssays with multimodal data so we need to merge the RNA and protein data.
-For analysis of CITE-seq data in scanpy, the recommendation is to later split this into a protein and RNA object based on the current [scanpy CITE-seq workflow](https://scanpy-tutorials.readthedocs.io/en/latest/cite-seq/pbmc5k.html)
+It is also simple to use dsb with the AnnData class in Python. [see here for documentation on interoperability between scanpy Bioconductor and Seurat](https://theislab.github.io/scanpy-in-R/).
+Since dsb is an R package, to integrate with Scanpy, one would follow this normalization tutorial steps 1 and 2 to read raw 10X data and normalize with dsb, then the simplest option (since you are already in an R environment) is to use reticulate to create scanpy’s AnnData class from the raw RNA and dsb denoised and normalized protein values.
+You can import that into a python session or use in R. Anndata are not structured without different asssays for multimodal data and we therefore need to merge the RNA and protein data.
+See the current [scanpy CITE-seq workflow](https://scanpy-tutorials.readthedocs.io/en/latest/cite-seq/pbmc5k.html)

 ``` r